LastLeaf/reverse-conn/README.md

 * `pubClientPort` is the port for clients.
 * `pubRedirectorPort` is the port for redirector.
 * `redirectAddr` and `redirectPort` specifies the destination service.

+Run "node pub.js" in pub server, and "node redirector.js" in redirector.
+It is awful if redirector is down, so you might use `nodemon` or something else to keep it running.

 For example, if you want to connect to SSH service in 192.168.1.100 from outer network: